Quantum Kernel Methods under Scrutiny: A Benchmarking Study: Results

 \subsection{Influence of Encoding Circuits}

-To investigate the impact of data encoding circuits on the performance of the resulting models, we aggregate results across all datasets within each family and choose $n_{\mathrm{layers}}$ varying from 1--8.
-We then show the results for each encoding circuit.
-This is exemplified in Fig.~\ref{fig:default-reg-clf-encoding-circs} for the Friedman (regression) and the two curves diff (classification) datasets.
-The results corresponding to the other dataset families of this study are shown in Fig.~\ref{fig:default-reg-clf-encoding-circs-appendix} of the Appendix~\ref{subsec:appendix-influence-encoding-circs}.
+To investigate the impact of data encoding circuits on the performance of the resulting models, we aggregate results across all datasets within each family and choose $n_{\mathrm{layers}}\in [1,8]$\,.
+The results per encoding circuit are shown in Fig.~\ref{fig:default-reg-clf-encoding-circs} for the Friedman and the two curves diff datasets.
+The results of the other dataset families of this study are shown in Fig.~\ref{fig:default-reg-clf-encoding-circs-appendix} of the Appendix~\ref{subsec:appendix-influence-encoding-circs}.
 When examining the performance scores for a single dataset within a dataset family, significant performance differences among the data encoding circuits emerge.
 This can be seen in Figs.~\ref{fig:default-reg-clf-encoding-circs}~(a) and~(c).
 Here, the ``HighDimEncodingCircuit'' and the ``ZZFeatureMap'' perform particularly poor in regression tasks, while the ``ChebyshevPQC encoding circuit'' underperforms in classification tasks, both for FQK and PQK approaches (note that trends for MSE and ROC-AUC performance scores work in opposite directions).
 However, when considering performance scores aggregated across all datasets within a dataset family, we observe that, except for the ``ChebyshevPQC'' in the QSVC-FQK case and with some trend for the ``ZZFeatureMap'' in regression tasks, all encoding circuits perform comparably in terms of overall performance and variance (cf. Figs.~\ref{fig:default-reg-clf-encoding-circs}~(b) and~(d)).
-This supports arguments for problem-specific data encoding architecture search~\cite{Altares2021,Rapp2024}.
-Furthermore, this aggregated analysis does not reveal any significant performance differences between FQK and PQK approaches.
+This supports arguments for problem-specific data encoding architecture search~\citep{Altares2021,Rapp2025}.